Roman Egypt [39+ Coins]

 Notes: Where was this coin before Heritage in 2019?
 It is not from the Naville consignment.
 I have not been able to check Figari-Mosconi for possible sales in the 1970s.

 My hunch: Likely ex Art Institute of Chicago / Grover Collection deaccession sale at Gemini XIII (2017), group lots (not illustrated): prob.
-Lot 547 (>10 ex Dattari Hadrian Drachms), or Lot 548 (>3 ex Dattari Hadrian Drachms).
-I don’t understand why, but a high proportion of the Grover-AIC Dattari’s were illustrated in 2007 Supplement (like this coin).
+Lot 547 (>10 ex Dattari Hadrian Drachms) or Lot 548 (>3 ex Dattari Hadrian Drachms).
+I don’t know why, but a high proportion of the Grover-AIC Dattari’s were illustrated in 2007 Supplement (like this coin).

 Hadrian Billon Tetradrachm (24.5mm., 12.06g), 136/7 CE.
 Demeter, L K-A (Year 21).